Why do I need an experienced employment solicitor?

 Employment law is ever-changing and very complex.
 You will need an experienced employment lawyer who knows the ins and outs of employment law to advise you, lots of experience of handling employment tribunals and, if necessary, employment appeals.

 A Solicitor who understands job types and job roles

 The best employment lawyers are ones who have a broad experience of employees and employers across a number of sectors and job types.
 Understanding the job role in question is really important.
 The responsibilities and tasks undertaken by employees is not the same in every employment and every sector will be different.
-A good employment solicitor will have this broad expertise and be able to recognise:
+A good employment solicitor will have this broad expertise and be able to recognise and understand:

 implications of part-time hours, zero-rated hours and full time workers and what they can expect from employment contracts

 how to liaise with trade unions and employer HR officials where appropriate